jadarnel27/joshthecoder.com/_posts/2020-11-10-migrating-datetime-to-datetimeoffset.markdown

     ALTER TABLE dbo.BugReport
     ALTER COLUMN SubmittedDate datetimeoffset(0) NOT NULL;

-*Note: we used "0" as the precision because we've never made us of the fractional seconds in our application, so truncating them was acceptable*
+*Note: we used "0" as the precision because we've never made use of the fractional seconds in our application, so truncating them was acceptable*

 Running the same `SELECT` as before shows us: